 Lastly, once you’ve got everything in place, make sure to always keep your medications stored in your carry-on bag.
 Placing valuable and sensitive medications in a checked bag increases the odds of something going wrong: theft, misplacement, damage, etc.

 Your carry-on bag is the safest place for them since you and your partner can frequently check them and maintain any issues that arise.

 The stress from undergoing fertility treatments can certainly be overwhelming, but taking a trip is a great way to unwind and restore your energy for the road ahead.
 Laurel Fertility Care wants you to know that your travel plans are always supported, and our team of fertility specialists are here for you every step of the way to answer questions and give you helpful advice.

 If you’re getting ready to take a trip soon, following the tips above will make a positive difference.
-For any other questions or concerns you may have, please schedule a phone consultation with us today!
+For any other questions or concerns you may have, please schedule a free phone consultation with us today!